meslerke/2014_Fall_HW/README.md

 2014_Fall_HW
 ============

-Practice using github to checkout and submit projects
+Practice using git and github to checkout and submit projects

+Warning

 Goals
 -----